Products & Systems

 Automated Pallet Jack

-These are fork-over AGVs used to move goods from floor-to-floor automatically.
-These are typically used to move palletized loads to production lines or move finished goods to the warehouse.
+These fork-over AGVs are designed for automatic floor-to-floor movement of goods.
+They efficiently handle tasks such as transporting palletized loads to production lines or delivering finished goods to the warehouse.

 Automated Forklif